vinayrayapati/OpenFaSoc/PLL-gen/README.md

 ## OpenFASoc PLL Generation
 ---------------------------
 **1. Setup:-**
-- Gitclone the repository and copy the PLL-gen folder into the generators directory of the OpenFasoc Tool.
+- Gitclone the repository and copy the PLL-gen folder into the generators directory of the OpenFasoc Tool(Checkout the References below for the openfasoc ool).
 ```
 git clone https://github.com/vinayrayapati/OpenFaSoc.git
 ```